 Region: Barolo (Langhe) - Piemonte

-Pairings: raw beef tartare with light mustard, evoo and lemon zest. black truffle spaghetti, aged cheese or drink it alone.
+Pairings: Raw beef tartare with mustard, EVOO and lemon zest.
+Black truffle spaghetti, aged cheese or enjoy it alone.

 Drink by: Ready.

-Winemaking Notes: Organic agricolture.
-Alcoholic fermentation lasts about 7-8 days with temperatures that never exceed 26 ° C. Indigenous yeasts are used, maceration for 20 days.
+Winemaking Notes: Organic agriculture.
+Alcoholic fermentation lasts about 7-8 days with temperatures that never exceed 26°C. Indigenous yeasts are used, maceration for 20 days.
 Barolo Sarmassa ages for at least two years in thirty-hectolitre barrels, and at least another 2 years in the bottle.

 Tasting Notes: Ruby red with garnet highlights.
 It offers an olfactory range composed of floral notes of violet, fruity memories of cherry and plum jam, tertiary references of mint and licorice.
 The taste is elegant and structured, full, fragrant and vibrant, with tannins that are still energetic but in the process of being integrated.
 Long and balsamic persistence.